 Both sides are working hard to secure the contest following the disappointment of Anthony Joshua rejected the chance to unify the belts.

-“Everybody is working hard to get the deal done and we’re hopeful it will happen because it’s a big, big fight and one that Deontay wants.
-All being well, it will take place November or December in the United States.”
+“Everybody is working hard to get the deal done, and we’re hopeful it will happen because it’s a big, big fight and one that Deontay wants.
+All being well, it will take place in November or December in the United States.”

 “We wanted Joshua, and I have my own opinions as to why they don’t want to do it, but now we have the chance to make the biggest fight out there for Deontay against Tyson Fury.

-“Right now, it looks real good that it will happen in November or December and we want to make it happen.
+“Right now, it looks excellent that it will happen in November or December, and we want to make it happen.